 Willow is a voguish name this decade.
 It has shot up in popularity and as of 2021, it hit #39 .
 If you love the name Willow but worry about too many other kids with the name, try out the easy boy nickname Will.

 Hocus Pocus is making a comeback, can the name Winifred do the same?
 Winifred may feel clunky and old-timey, but those are exactly the elements that draw in fashionable parents looking for a unique classic.
-Plus, both Winnie and Freddie are absolutely winning nicknames (and if you like the name Winnie, don’t forget to check out our list of 25 Full Names for Winnie).
+Plus, both Winnie and Freddie are absolutely winning nicknames (and if you like the name Winnie, don’t forget to check out our list other names Winnie is short for).